bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-numerical-solution.md

 # Two-Body Numerical Solution in an Inertial Frame

-The equations of motion for the two-body problem in an inertial frame are given by {eq}`eq:two-body-inertial-components`, repeated here:
+The equations of motion for the two-body problem in an inertial frame are given by @eq:two-body-inertial-components, repeated here:

 :::{math}
 \begin{aligned}